dennyboby/social_robot_navigation/SETUP.md

   - [5.
 PicoVoice Setup](#5-picovoice-setup)

 ## 1. Requirements
-This repo was tested in Ubuntu 20.04 with ROS noetic so it requires prior installation of [ROS noetic](http://wiki.ros.org/noetic/Installation/Ubuntu) and [Unity Hub](https://unity.com/download).
+This repo was tested on Ubuntu 20.04 with ROS noetic so it requires prior installation of [ROS noetic](http://wiki.ros.org/noetic/Installation/Ubuntu) and [Unity Hub](https://unity.com/download).

 ## 2. Repository Setup
-In-order to setup the repository locally on your system open a new terminal and follow the instructions below
+In-order to setup the repository locally on your system, open a new terminal and follow the instructions below

     mkdir catkin_ws
     cd catkin_ws